 Median AmountThe median value of Potassium is found in Pork, cured, bacon, pre-sliced, cooked, pan-fried which in 100g contains 504 mg of Potassium.
 This corresponds to 11 % of the recommended daily allowance.
 For this serving the amount of Sodium is 1717 mg, the amount of Calories is 471 kcal, the amount of Protein is 34.19 g, the amount of Fat is 35.24 g and the amount of Carbohydrate is 1.76 g.

-Using the list below for the 38 different bacon nutrition entries in our database, the highest amount of Potassium is found in Pork, cured, bacon, cooked, broiled, pan-fried or roasted which contains 565 mg of Potassium per 100g.
+Using the list below for the 9 different bacon nutrition entries in our database, the highest amount of potassium is found in Pork, cured, bacon, cooked, broiled, pan-fried or roasted which contains 565 mg of potassium per 100g.
 The associated percentage of RDA is 12 %.
 For this 100g serving the Sodium content is 1717 mg, the Calories content is 541 kcal, the Protein content is 37.04 g, the Fat content is 41.78 g, the Carbohydrate content is 1.43 g.

 The lowest amount of potassium is in Pork, bacon, rendered fat, cooked which in 100g contains 15 mg of potassium.
 This gives as percentage of the recommended daily allowance 0 % of the RDA.
 For this 100g serving the amount of Sodium is 27 mg, the amount of Calories is 898 kcal, the amount of Protein is 0.07 g, the amount of Fat is 99.5 g, the amount of Carbohydrate is 0 g.